T. J. Maguranyanga

-Thabani Jehiel Tawana Maguranyanga, (born 22 December 2002) commonly known as TJ Maguranyanga is a Zimbabwean professional player for ASM Clermont Auvergne in the French Top 14.
-He was a member of the Golden Lions Under-18 Craven Week team in 2019.
+Thabani Jehiel Maguranyanga (born 22 December 2002) is a Zimbabwean professional football defensive end for the Washington Commanders of the National Football League (NFL).
+He was a former rugby union player as a wing for ASM Clermont Auvergne in the French Top 14 league before joining the NFL as part of the International Player Pathway program in 2025.

-Rugby career
+Early life and rugby union career

+Maguranyanga was born on 22 December 2002 in Harare, Zimbabwe.
+He attended St Stithians College in Johannesburg, South Africa.
 Maguranyanga represented Zimbabwe at the Under-13 Craven Week in 2015.
 He went on to represent the Golden Lions at national youth competitions, playing in the Under-16 Grant Khomo Week in 2018 and Under-18 Craven Week in 2019.
 In 2019 he represented Zimbabwe Under-18 Sevens side at the Capricorn Group International Junior Sevens Tournament in Windhoek, Namibia.
-He was selected as captain for 2020.
+He was selected as a team captain in 2020.

+American football

+Maguranyanga joined the National Football League (NFL)'s International Player Pathway program in December 2024, signing with the Washington Commanders on April 3, 2025.
+He was waived on August 26, 2025, and signed with their practice squad the following day.